netdisco/netdisco-docker/README.md

 ##  Docker Deployment

-The containers need some directories present in the mounted volume.
+On Linxu hosts, the containers need some directories present in the mounted volume.
 In a directory of your choice, create this structure and allow the netdisco uid in the container (901) to write into it:

     cd $directory_of_your_choice
     mkdir -p netdisco/{logs,config,nd-site-local}
     sudo chown -R 901:901 netdisco

-*(this step is necessary on Linux hosts and can be omitted in the OS X and Windows versions of Docker)*
+*(this step is only necessary on Linux hosts and can be omitted in the macOS and Windows versions of Docker)*

-Download docker-compose.yml into the same directory and start everything
+Download `compose.yaml` into the same directory and start everything:

-    curl -Ls -o docker-compose.yml https://tinyurl.com/nd2-dockercompose
+    curl -Ls -o compose.yaml https://tinyurl.com/nd2-dockercompose
     docker-compose up

 This will start the database, backend daemon, and web frontend listening on port 5000.
 If you have a device using the SNMP community `public`, enter it in the Netdisco homepage and click "Discover".